AaronC81/AaronC81/README.md

 ### Hello!

-I'm a Computer Science student at the University of York!
-I also work part-time at [ETAS](https://www.etas.com/en/) on [EHOOKS](https://www.etas.com/en/products/ehooks.php).
+I'm a Graduate Software Engineer at [ETAS](https://www.etas.com/en/), working on [EHOOKS](https://www.etas.com/en/products/ehooks.php).

-### Development

-I mainly write code in Ruby!
-My favourite projects to work on are often developer tools, such as the [Parlour plugin framework](https://github.com/AaronC81/parlour) I created for the [Sorbet](https://sorbet.org) type checker.
+In my free time I create some side-projects, mainly in Ruby or Rust.
+Many of these are developer tools, such as the [Parlour plugin framework](https://github.com/AaronC81/parlour) I created for the [Sorbet](https://sorbet.org) type checker.

-Right now I'm learning Rust, as well as trying to get better at electronics and embedded development.
+I also enjoy electronics and embedded development, with my [Delta Pico graphing calculator](https://github.com/AaronC81/delta-pico) being a particular favourite.

 ### Contact